 Tanzer Industries bought the mold and rights to the design in 1981.
 They produced the boat as the Tanzer 27 (with a desk stepped versus the original keel stepped mast).
 Tanzer went out of business several years later.

-An interesting side note is that AMF (American Machine and Foundry) of Connecticut was founded in 1900 producing automated cigarette manufacturing machinery.
-During their history they have produced everything from bowling balls to atomic reactors and everything in-between.
+An interesting side note is that AMF (American Machine and Foundry) was founded in 1900 producing automated cigarette manufacturing machinery.
+During their history, they have produced everything from bowling balls to atomic reactors and everything in-between.

 The PY 26 Paceship is a fun little sailboat and makes for a great weekend adventure.
 Although I don’t think I would want to sail her down to the Roaring 40s, I do think it is the perfect little ship to play on the lakes and bays across the country.

 Put this little boat on a trailer and you can explore remote mountain lakes from the Appalachians to the Rockies.
 She is perfect for the Inter Coastal Waterway with all the sandbars, shallow rivers, and canals.